A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

 The system and its technology have been extensively tested.
 A pilot run of $p$ beam (Pb beam) on a Neon gas target was successfully performed in 2012 (2013) at a c.m.s energy of $\sqrt{s_{NN}}$ = 87 GeV (54 GeV).
 This first SMOG campaign was followed by several successful data taking periods in 2015-2017, for which the injection of other gases than Neon was explored.
 The system is currently limited to noble gases, namely He, Ne, Ar and, possibly, to Kr and Xe which have not yet been tested.
 Their impact on the machine is currently under discussion with the LHC vacuum experts.
 The limitation to noble gas is to avoid altering the Non-evaporable-getter (NEG) coating properties of the beam pipe and this is why SMOG is equipped with a NEG cartridge to ensure the purity of injected gas.
-These noble gases can thus travel from the injection point (IR 8) to the ion pump stations at $\pm 20$ m and some can reach the warm-to-cold transitions of the Q1 magnets, where they can accumulate during extended period of injection.
+These noble gases can thus travel from the injection point (IR8) to the ion pump stations at $\pm 20$ m and some can reach the warm-to-cold transitions of the Q1 magnets, where they can accumulate during extended periods of injection.
 The beam-induced effects due to gas cryosorbed on those surfaces is still being investigated along the successive tests.
 However, in 2015, Ar was injected in LHCb for about one week in a row, during the heavy-ion run which took place before the Year End Technical Stop (YETS).
 No decrease of the LHC performances was observed.
 It therefore opens good perspectives for data taking periods of up to a month per year without additional pumping systems.
 It would preferably take place at the end of the year, while the beam intensity is low, and before the YETS which could permit to get rid of the accumulated gas if needed.
 With the current SMOG setup, the gas pressure is about 1.5 $\times$ 10$^{-7}$ mbar, \ie\ two orders of magnitude higher than the LHC vacuum pressure ($\sim 10^{-9}$ mbar).
 The pressure might be increased up to 10$^{-6}$ mbar without severe hardware changes along with the support of the LHC vacuum experts.
-An estimate of the instantaneous luminosity obtained with the SMOG device in p-gas and Pb-gas collisions is given in Table \ref{tableSMOG}.
-The beam fraction consumed over a fill is negligible.
-There are prospects to replace SMOG with a multigas system allowing to change the type of injected gas without human intervention onsite.
-As for now, the gas pressure is not well known with a good precision.
-The installation of a calibrated Vacuum Gauge Ion (VGI) 6 m from the VELO has been performed during the YETS of 2016-2017.
-The luminosity is estimated by the parameters of the beam (number of bunches and bunch intensity), as well as the gas-target pressure measured by the pressure gauge.
-The uncertainty is dominated by the measured pressure, which varies as a function of the $z$ position along the beam.
-The luminosity is also determined from the yield of electrons scattering off the target atoms, with a precision of about 6\%~\cite{Aaij:2018svt}.
-In addition to the luminosity determination challenge, it is also worth noting that one has to cope with colliding-bunch events if the detector is also used in the collider mode.
-Fixed-target heavy-flavour analyses are currently limited to the analyses of non-colliding bunch events, with a vertex position within -20 and 20 cm\footnote{The vertex requirement is extended to $-70 < z < 10$ cm in ~\cite{Aaij:2018svt}.}, \ie\ in a region where the detector efficiencies are mostly constant with respect to the $z$-vertex position~\cite{LHCb:2017qap}.
-Such requirements affect the effective recorded luminosities.
-One has to keep in mind that besides the limitation of the SMOG system itself in term of delivered gas pressure, the contamination of the collider events by fixed target events has also to be considered as a constraint on the maximum pressure which can be delivered to LHCb.
-This consideration applies only in parasitic operation mode (during \pp runs), in order not to affect the current main LHCb B physics programme.
+An estimate of the instantaneous luminosity obtained with the SMOG device in p-gas and Pb-gas collisions is given in \ct{tableSMOG}.